MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 The invoice discount is now set up and assigned to the customer in question.
 When you select the customer code in the **Invoice Disc.
 Code** field on other customer cards, the same invoice discount is assigned to those customers.

 ## To work with sales invoice discounts and service charges
 When you use invoice discounts, the size of the invoice amount determines the size of the discount that is granted.

 On the **Cust.
-Invoice Discounts** page, you can also add a service charge to invoices over a certain amount.
+Invoice Discounts** page, you can also add a service charge to invoices over a certain amount.  <!--I can't find this page-->

 Before you can use invoice discounts with sales, you must enter certain information in application.
 You must decide: